tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

-When an ally misses every target with a daily attack that targets more than one enemy, after this battle and until your next full heal-up, you can repeat the attack against a single target as if your ally was the one attacking.
+When an ally misses every target with a full recovery attack that targets more than one enemy, after this battle and until your next full heal-up, you can repeat the attack against a single target as if your ally was the one attacking.

 **Quirk:** Likes shiny things.